You are here

 3. Can an AP course be considered a college-credit course?

-Advanced placement (AP) courses can be included in your career pathway if a qualifying score earns students credit in a course that fulfills an entrance or graduation requirement in a program or major related to the career pathway at an IHE.
-If a student’s advanced placement score only earns the student credit as a general elective or only fulfills a general education requirement, it should not be included in your career pathway.
+Advanced placement (AP) courses can qualify for career pathway SSQ if a qualifying score earns students credit in a course that fulfills an entrance or graduation requirement in a program or major related to the career pathway at an institution of higher education (IHE).
+If a student’s advanced placement score only earns the student credit as a general elective or only fulfills a general education requirement at the high school or IHE, it should not be included as DC for the career pathway.

 Yes, as long as the student has the opportunity to earn college credit through an IHE.

-6. Are there examples to illustrate what courses might count?
+5. Are there examples to illustrate what courses might qualify as DC for the purposes of SSQ Perkins funding requirement?

 Dual Enrollment Course Career Pathway Does fill requirement Does not fill requirement

-AP Psychology Human Services Needed for social work and psychology
+AP Psychology Human Services Requirement for social work and psychology degree

 Calculus II Manufacturing Requirement for mechanical engineering degree

-Anatomy and Physiology Health Science Fulfills requirements for nursing and physical therapy degrees
+Anatomy and Physiology Health Science Required for nursing and physical therapy degrees

 AP Psychology Information Technology Does not fulfill requirement to enter or complete IT training